UltraEngine/Documentation/CPP/CreateInterface.md

 }
 ```

-The second example shows how to create an interface that appears in a 3D rendering biewport.
+The second example shows how to create an interface that appears in a 3D rendering viewport.
+Note that in this example you must send events to the interface with the [ProcessEvent](Interface_ProcessEvent.md) method.

 ```c++
 #include "UltraEngine.h"